 However, we cannot wait for this to happen but must act now to lobby our State Politicians to retain the area’s low-density residential zoning in Cherrybrook Precinct – NO medium to high rise rezoning!
 I will continue to keep you posted… In the meantime, send me an email with your insight.

 i.
 Government land (immediately surrounding the station) residential development be limited to three storeys high and must blend with the unique character of the area.

 ii.
-Land external to government land to retain its low density residential zoning.
-NO medium to high density rezoning.
-I would be pleased to meet with group of neighbours and local associations on this matter, just let me know.
+Land external to government land to retain its low-density residential zoning.
+NO medium to high-density rezoning.
+I would be pleased to meet with a group of neighbours and local associations on this matter, just let me know.

 Cherrybrook Train Station Precinct crosses two borders:

 As most of you may already be aware but to re-iterate:

 • The Precinct (pictured above) is an established low-density residential area that covers approximately 187 hectares.

 • Castle Hill Road is the main road dissecting this.
 North of Castle Hill Road is Hornsby Shire Council (Cherrybrook) and South is Hills Shire Council (West Pennant Hills).